gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 ## Using Counter Columns

-For the movie ratings table we will be using a static table with some columns of type COUNTER to easily count the number of stars we gave to each movie.
+For the movie ratings table, we will be using a static table with some columns of type `COUNTER` so that we can easily count the number of stars we gave to each movie.

-Columns of type COUNTER can not be mixed with other data types and therefore we have to create a new table can not add these columns to the existing `movie` table.
+Columns of type COUNTER cannot be mixed with other data types and therefore we have to create a new table cannot add these columns to the existing `movie` table.

 ```
 DROP TABLE IF EXISTS movies.rating_by_movie;